 Techniques to help calm a student who may be angry or upset.

-How to handle accommodation or flexibility requests for cultural, religious and ethnic observances, pregnancy, parenting, and other life events.
+How to handle accommodation or flexibility requests for cultural, religious, and ethnic observances, pregnancy, parenting, and other life events.

-Academic Concerns
+Academic concerns

-Guides and resources for other academic-related concerns.
+Guides for other academic-related concerns.

 This is an accordion element with a series of buttons that open and close related content panels.

-Academic Misconduct
+Academic misconduct

 How to manage situations where a student misses class, including guidance on making up exams.

-Students with Demanding Behavior
+Students with demanding behavior

-Students with Disruptive Behavior
+Students with disruptive behavior

-Guidance on how to manage a student who exhibits disruptive behavior in the classroom.
+Guide for disruptive students: guidance on how to manage a student who exhibits disruptive behavior in the classroom.

 Resources and guidance for supporting students dealing with specific concerns, including mental health issues, life events, financial hardship, and more.
 Check the guide below for more information and how OSAS can help.